Seared sea scallops with garlic, sun-dried tomatoes, and olive compote.

-Kalamata olives, garlics, lots of it, sun-dried tomatoes, basil, parsley, and balsamic vinegar are the perfect pairing for this dish.
-All complement each other and each keep his flavor.
+Kalamata olives, garlic, lots of it, sun-dried tomatoes, basil, parsley, and balsamic vinegar are the perfect pairing for this dish.
+All complement each other and each keeps his flavor.
 A delight for your palate.

-In addition, another great use for the compote is over toasted bread for a quick bruschetta.
-Drizzled with some olive oil at the last minute all over it to.
+In addition, another great use for the compote is over-toasted bread for a quick bruschetta.
+Drizzled with some olive oil at the last minute all over it too.

-I place the sea scallops in a circular pattern and leaving the middle empty as a result this will cook all the scallops evenly.
+I place the sea scallops in a circular pattern and leave the middle empty as a result this will cook all the scallops evenly.

 We enjoyed those succulent sea scallops over a bed of Angel hair pasta.

-1/2 cup Kalamata olives, pitted and chopped coarsely
+- ½ Kalamata olives 1/2 pitted and chopped coarsely Kalamata olives

-2 tablespoons chopped fresh Italian flat leaves parsley
+- 2 tablespoons flat-leaf parsley 2 tablespoons chopped fresh flat-leaf parsley

-Allow all the ingredients to meld together for at least 15 minutes before serving.
-(Can be refrigerated for a couple of days, bring to room temperature before serving)
+- Allow the ingredients to meld together for at least 15 minutes before serving. (can be refrigerated for a couple of days, bring to room temperature before serving)